Microsoft Outlook 2013

 - How to fix folders showing “(This computer only)”

-- Why does Outlook delay showing me new mail?
+- Why does Outlook delay showing new mail or have trouble ”synchronizing folders“?

 Setting up Microsoft Outlook 2013 using Autodiscover

 Autodiscover makes it easy to set up Outlook 2013.
 You’ll just tell Outlook your name, email address, and password, and it will automatically figure out the other settings for you.

 Autodiscover creates your email address as an “IMAP” connection.
 Separate instructions are also available for setting up an IMAP address without using autodiscover or for manually setting up a POP address.